Backgammon: Bearing off

 When all of a player's pieces are in that player's home board, that player may start removing them; this is called "bearing off".
 A roll of 1 may be used to bear off a piece from the 1-point, a 2 from the 2-point, and so on.
 If all of a player's pieces are on points lower than the number showing on a particular die, the player must use that die to bear off one piece from the highest occupied point.
 For example, if a player rolls a 6 and a 5, but has no pieces on the 6-point and two on the 5-point, then the 6 and the 5 must be used to bear off the two pieces from the 5-point.
-When bearing off, a player may also move a lower die roll before the higher even if that means the full value of the higher die is not fully utilized.
-For example, if a player has exactly one piece remaining on the 6-point, and rolls a 6 and a 1, the player may move the 6-point piece one place to the 5-point with the lower die roll of 1, and then bear that piece off the 5-point using the die roll of 6.
-As before, if there is a way to use all moves showing on the dice by moving pieces within the home board or by bearing them off, the player must do so.
-If a player's piece is hit while in the process of bearing off, that player may not bear off any others until it has been re-entered into the game and moved into the player's home board, according to the normal movement rules.

 The first player to bear off all fifteen of their own pieces wins the game.
 When keeping score in backgammon, the points awarded depend on the scale of the victory.
 A player who bears off all fifteen pieces when the opponent has borne off at least one, wins a single game worth 1 point.
 If all fifteen have been borne off before the opponent gets at least one piece off, this is a gammon or double game worth 2 points.
 A backgammon or triple game is worth 3 points and occurs when the losing player has borne off no pieces and has one or more on the bar and/or in the winner's home table (inner board).